 By the end of the module students should be able to:

-Demonstrate an ability to relate your work practice to a discrete body of academic literature.
+- Demonstrate an ability to relate work practices to a discrete body of academic literature.

 Jane Goodwin, Client Relationship Director, Santander

 "My experience at LUCIA will enhance my CV and allow me to look at a wider range of career choices.
 Without the placement I may have not had the chance to develop my skills set until after graduation.
 By taking the module I feel I am one step ahead".